The ticket prices for the 2012 Olympic Games have now been released. Discover how much it will cost to watch the table tennis events.

-Tickets for the 2012 Olympic Games go on sale in March 2011 and the London Organising Committee of the Olympic Games and Paralympic Games (LOCOG) have decided that there'll be a range of prices and initiatives.
+Tickets for the 2012 Olympic Games went on sale in March 2011 and the London Organising Committee of the Olympic Games and Paralympic Games (LOCOG) decided that there would be a range of prices and initiatives.

-This will ensure that buying tickets for the biggest sporting event on the planet is within the financial reach of as many people as possible.
+This ensured that buying tickets for the biggest sporting event on the planet was within the financial reach of as many people as possible.

-However, in order to offer millions of tickets at the lower price points, a smaller number of very expensive tickets will also be available.
-Therefore, those spectators who can afford to pay the higher prices will subsidise the masses.
+However, in order to offer millions of tickets at the lower price points, a smaller number of very expensive tickets were also available.
+Therefore spectators who could afford to pay the higher prices subsidised the masses.

-Ticket prices are quoted per session, but the length of those sessions will vary from sport to sport.
+Ticket prices were quoted per session, but the length of those sessions varied from sport to sport.

-All tickets for events in and around London will also include a travelcard which will give free use of public transport on that day, and there are 649 separate ticketed sessions across all sports during the 2012 Olympic Games.
+All tickets for events in and around London also included a travelcard which gave free use of public transport on that day, and there were 649 separate ticketed sessions across all sports during the 2012 Olympic Games.

-The 2012 Olympic Games committee has also revealed details of an exciting new scheme, "London 2012 Ticketshare", which will see many thousands of school children receiving tickets to the 2012 Olympic Games.
+The 2012 Olympic Games committee also revealed details of a scheme called "London 2012 Ticketshare" which enabled many thousands of school children to receive tickets to the 2012 Olympic Games.

-A levy on the price of prestige hospitality packages will allow 100,000 tickets to be donated to schools in London and around the UK via the London 2012 Get Set education network and the Olympic and Paralympic-style schools sports competition.
+A levy on the price of prestige hospitality packages allowed 100,000 tickets to be donated to schools in London and around the UK via the London 2012 Get Set education network and the Olympic and Paralympic-style schools sports competition.

-The scheme is backed by the Government and the Mayor of London.
+The scheme was backed by the Government and the Mayor of London.

-LOCOG also confirmed that a "pay your age" scheme will operate for over 200 Olympic Games sessions.
+LOCOG also confirmed that a "pay your age" scheme would operate for over 200 Olympic Games sessions.

-This will see anyone who is 16 and under at the start of the Games "pay their age" (£16) and anyone over the age of 60 will also only pay £16.
+This saw anyone who was 16 and under at the start of the Games "pay their age" (£16) and anyone over the age of 60 also only paid £16.

-These sessions will be spread across all sports and all venues.
+These sessions were spread across all sports and all venues.

 2012 Olympic Games Chairman Seb Coe commented: